 'CRD III' The Third Capital Requirements Directive.
-An EU Directive that came into force on 31 December 2011 updating market risk capital requirements and requirements relating to securitisation.
+EU Directive that came into force on 31 December 2011 updating market risk capital requirements and requirements relating to securitisation.

-'CRD IV' The Fourth Capital Requirements Directive, an EU Directive and an accompanying Regulation that together prescribe EU capital adequacy and liquidity requirements and implements Basel 3 in the European Union.
-CRD IV comes into effect on 1 January 2014.
+'CRD IV' The Fourth Capital Requirements Directive.
+Proposal for a Directive and an accompanying Regulation that together will (among other things) update EU capital adequacy and liquidity requirements and implement Basel 3 in the European Union.

 'CRD IV leverage exposure' An estimated prudential exposure measure, reported on the basis set out in Article 429 of CRD IV.
-See Estimated Impact of CRD IV - Leverage (page 62) for a description of the adjustments made to the IFRS balance sheet in arriving at this measure.

-'CRD IV leverage ratio' The ratio of Tier 1 capital to particular on-and off-balance sheet exposures, calculated in accordance with the methodology set out in CRD IV.
+'CRD IV leverage ratio' An estimated non risk-based ratio calculated as CRD IV Tier 1 capital divided by CRD IV leverage exposure, in accordance with the reporting requirements set out in Article 429 of CRD IV.